Drakkar-Software/OctoBot-Docs/Configuration/Profiles.md

 Login related data (exchange api keys, telegram settings, \...) are not stored in profiles.

-Profiles can also be shared and imported between OctoBot\'s users.
+Profiles can also be shared and imported between OctoBot's users.